 Evaluating the functionality and utility of a property requires points of comparison.
-Some points are general in nature; for example, an aerospace manufacturing plant with a lot of excess space tends not to be as efficient in terms of operating costs when compared to a plant of a more appropriate size.
+Some points are general in nature; for example, a value-added wood products manufacturing plant with a lot of excess space tends not to be as efficient in terms of operating costs when compared to a plant of a more appropriate size.
 Some points are specific to current operations; for example, a disjointed production flow.
-In both instances, the assessor has to understand the most appropriate replacements for the existing improvements and whether existing functionality and utility conditions affect the value of the property in comparison to a more efficient aerospace manufacturing plant.
+In both instances, the assessor has to understand the most appropriate replacements for the existing improvements and whether existing functionality and utility conditions affect the value of the property in comparison to a more efficient value-added wood products manufacturing plant.